Information was last updated in May 2021 in accordance with changes in the law.

 - Twenty-four hour, seven days a week service in response to urgent matters.

-- Maltese law provides for registration of yachts that are being built or equipped.
+- Maltese law provides for the registration of yachts that are being built or equipped.

 - Attractive tax incentives to yachts and superyachts owners encouraging commercial operation.